rfabre/uno/doc/articles/getting-started/wizard/startup.md

     #### Dependency Injection

     Dependency Injection (DI) is an Inversion of Control (IoC) technique which enables consuming classes not to worry about the management or creation of their dependencies, and instead rely on a central service to provide it when needed, based how the provider was configured.
-    Uno Platform enables DI via its Uno.Extensions.DependencyInjection library, which you can learn more about [here](xref:Overview.DependencyInjection).
+    Uno Platform brings the power of [Microsoft Extensions Dependency Injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) to all OSs Uno Platform targets, and adds its additional functionality via its Uno.Extensions.DependencyInjection library, which you can learn more about [here](xref:Overview.DependencyInjection).

     #### Logging

     Logging is a crucial component in an app that enables the developer to emit log messages whenever an important action or execution is taken by the app.
 This then lets you trace back any errors or issues that may arise in the future.
     There are several Logging tools out there, with one of the most common of them being [Microosft.Extensions.Logging](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging).
     Uno Platform provides its Uno.Extensions.Logging to bring Logging to all platforms it supports.
+    The default template generates an app configured to write debug-level logging information to the Console, and set-up using Congiguration, Hosting, and DI.
     Uno.Extensions.Logging is covered in more detail [here](xref:Overview.Logging).

     #### Navigation

     Navigation is an integral part of any app and for that, Uno Platform has developed a navigation system that is registered and served using DI and is fully integrated with the navigation specific UI controls out-there, such as `Frame`, `NavigationView`, and `TabBar`.
+    It is a region-based navigation.
+A Region is the abstraction of the view responsible for handling navigation.
+Regions are structured into a logical hierarchical representation that shadows the navigation-aware controls in the visual hierarchy.
+The hierarchy allows navigation requests to be propagated up to parent and down to child regions as required.
     This library is also responsible for showing pop-ups, flyouts, dialogs, and other interactions with the user.
     Learn more about Uno's Navigation library [here](xref:Overview.Navigation).